gjbex/Fortran-MOOC/README.md

 # Fortran-MOOC

-This repository contains material for the PRACE MOOC on Fortran.
+This repository contains material for the PRACE MOOC on "Fortran for scientific programming".

 The reading material can be found in the [`docs`](docs) directory, while the source code that is written by way of illustration for the reading material as well